The Very Curious Herbal

 Dr Sarah K. Doherty, The Ashmolean Museum 2018.

-To speak to Amanda about your very own Curious Herbal event email her at [email protected]
+and if you'd like to speak to Amanda about your very own Curious Herbal event email her at [email protected]

 An Introduction to The Very Curious Herbal